Alfresco/docs-alfresco/content-services/latest/develop/software-architecture.md

 ### Modular approach

-Alfresco Content Services architecture takes a modular approach in which capabilities are bundled into modules whose implementation can be replaced if required, or not included at all.
+Content Services architecture takes a modular approach in which capabilities are bundled into modules whose implementation can be replaced if required, or not included at all.
 Aspect-Oriented Programming (AOP) techniques allow for fine-tuning and optimization of an ECM solution.

 ### Incorporating best-of-breed libraries

-Where possible, Alfresco Content Services incorporates best-of-breed third-party libraries.
+Where possible, Content Services incorporates best-of-breed third-party libraries.
 The open source nature lends itself to integrating with the wealth of available open source libraries.
 This is done whenever it is more profitable to integrate than build or whenever expertise is better provided in another project rather than in-house.

 ### Environment independence

-Alfresco Content Services does not dictate the environment upon which it depends, allowing choice in the operating system, database, application server, browser, and authentication system to use when deploying.
+Content Services does not dictate the environment upon which it depends, allowing choice in the operating system, database, application server, browser, and authentication system to use when deploying.
 ECM is less about the application and more about the services embedded within an application.
-You can choose how to package Alfresco Content Services — for example, as a web application, an embedded library, or portlet.
+You can choose how to package Content Services — for example, as a web application, an embedded library, or portlet.

 ### Solid core

-The heart of Alfresco Content Services is implemented in Java.
+The heart of Content Services is implemented in Java.
 This decision was driven by the wealth of available Java libraries, monitoring tools, and enterprise integrations.
 Java is also a trusted runtime for many enterprises wishing to deploy applications in their data centers.
 Each capability is implemented as a black-box Java service tested independently and tuned appropriately.